-The Operations category asks HOW your organization designs, manages, improves, and innovates its HEALTH CARE SERVICES and WORK PROCESSES and improves operational EFFECTIVENESS to deliver VALUE to patients and other CUSTOMERS and to achieve ongoing organizational success.
+The Operations category asks HOW your organization designs, manages, improves, and innovates its products and WORK PROCESSES and improves operational EFFECTIVENESS to deliver CUSTOMER VALUE and achieve ongoing organizational success.

-6.1 Work Processes: How do you design, manage, and improve your key health care services and work processes?
+6.1 Work Processes: How do you design, manage, and improve your key products and work processes?
 (45 pts.)

-- a.
-Service and PROCESS Design - (1) Determination of Service and PROCESS Requirements HOW do you determine KEY HEALTH CARE SERVICE and WORK PROCESS requirements? - (2) KEY WORK PROCESSES What are your organization's KEY WORK PROCESSES?
-What are the KEY requirements for these WORK PROCESSES? - (3) Design Concepts HOW do you design your HEALTH CARE SERVICES and WORK PROCESSES to meet requirements?
-HOW do you incorporate new technology, organizational knowledge, evidence-based medicine, HEALTH CARE SERVICE excellence, patient and other CUSTOMER VALUE, consideration of risk, and the potential need for agility into these services and PROCESSES?
+a.
+Product and PROCESS Design

+- (1) Determination of Product and PROCESS Requirements HOW do you determine KEY product and WORK PROCESS requirements? - (2) KEY WORK PROCESSES What are your organization's KEY WORK PROCESSES?
+What are the KEY requirements for these WORK PROCESSES? - (3) Design Concepts HOW do you design your products and WORK PROCESSES to meet requirements?
+HOW do you incorporate new technology, organizational knowledge, product excellence, CUSTOMER VALUE, consideration of risk, and the potential need for agility into these products and PROCESSES?